home-assistant/home-assistant.io/source/_includes/common-tasks/define_custom_polling.md

-If you want to define a specific interval at which your device is being polled for data, you can disable the default polling interval and create your own polling service.
+If you want to define a specific interval at which your device is being polled for data, you can disable the default polling interval and create your own polling automation.

+The reason why we chose this approach is because this gives you way more flexibility on when to poll.

+1. This already works with most of the integrations.
+Since changing polling interval is something that could be a use case for ever integration, it makes sense to pick an approach that works for every integration without having to add support for every individual integrations.
+2. You can poll whenever you want.
+With this approach you can make your polling smarter and more efficient.
+For example, if you have a rate limited solar panel provider with a max amount of requests per day.
+It might make sense to lower/stop the polling at night so you can poll more when it actually makes sense.

+To add the automation:

 1. Go to {% my integrations title="**Settings** > **Devices & Services**" %}, and select your integration.
 2. On the integration entry, select the three dots.